zopefoundation/Zope/doc/INSTALL.rst

 Troubleshooting
 ===============

-- This version of Zope requires Python 2.5.4 or better, including 2.6.x.
+- This version of Zope requires Python 2.6.
   It will *not* run with Python 3.x.

 - The Python you run Zope with *must* have threads compiled in, which is the case for a vanilla build.
 Warning: Zope will not run